knakul853/spendulum/README.md

 ## Features

 - **Expense Tracking**: Log and categorize your expenses effortlessly.
 - **Budget Management**: Set budgets for different categories and monitor your spending.
+This includes creating, editing, pausing, and resuming budgets.
+The app displays summary cards showing total budgeted and spent amounts.
+Budgets can be filtered by status (active, paused, or all).
 - **Monthly Reports**: Visualize your spending habits with detailed monthly reports.
 - **Account Management**: Manage multiple accounts and track balances.
 - **User-Friendly Interface**: Simple and clean design for an enhanced user experience.